Pfcpi/Majlis/whatisLeft.md

   - sanction
   - date

-- annuler for ajouter rapport

 - Change the heading that is on the nav.

-- limite the date to only today.
+- limite the date to only today and active date of the commission.

   - modify mem
   - add mem

+- vérifie si un témoin est doublé addpv
-- vérifie si un témoin est doublé
+- vérifie si un témoin est doublé modifierpv

-- remove the supprimer icon and replace it with X

 ## Backend